PartyPackage/PixelFont/README.md

 /summon minecraft:text_display ~ ~2 ~ {text: [{color: "#e01b24", text: "█"}, {color: "#33ee55", text: "█"}, {color: "#3584e4", text: "█"}]}
 ```

-The size of the overall json object can quickly exceed Minecraft's maximum packet size with even the smallest of images using this approach.
+Although this allows you to use 24 bit color, the size of the overall json object can quickly exceed Minecraft's maximum packet size with even the smallest of images using this approach.

 The size of the json object is much smaller when using the font approach, as each pixel does not need to be its own json object.
-The only additional data included is specifying the font of the text.
+The only additional data included is specifying the custom font with the unicode characters.

 ```
 /summon minecraft:text_display ~ ~2 ~ {text: {font: "lfx:pxl", text: "\u100e \u10ef \u1eff "}}